CatotronExists/Apex-Prox-Chat/README.md

 # Apex Proximity Chat
 A crude implementation of proximity chat for Apex Legends.\
 **This will only work within custom games, public/ranked games will not work.**\
-Whenever a player does an action their location is checked and moves the player to a new VC if they have changed closest POI.\
+Whenever a player does an action their location is checked and moves the player to a new VC if they have changed region.\
-One VC per POI, so anyone can communicate with anyone in the same POI.
-Some sub POIs have been added to fill the gaps between POIs.
+One VC per region, so anyone can communicate with anyone in the same region.
 This will work with any team type, but team members may not be in the same VC as each other.

-## Information
-What is the 'Cell Tower Method'? ---------------->> [FIND OUT](https://github.com/CatotronExists/Apex-Prox-Chat/wiki/Cell-Tower-Method)

-# v2 (W.I.P)
+# v2
 Migrated from using DGS API to use LiveApex.
 Lowering the delay between in game actions to moving players to different VCs.\

 Moved to using a json file to store data, rather than a database.
 Making it super easy to setup and run your own proximity chat server.\